struds/hmpps-electronic-monitoring-create-an-order/docs/scenario-testing.md

 ## What is scenario testing?

 The scenario test suite is a subset of the Cypress tests defined in this repository.
-All scenario tests can be found in the `./integration_tests/scenarios` directory.
+All scenario tests can be found in the `integration_tests/scenarios` directory.

 The scenario tests ensure that realistic Electronic Monitoring Orders can be created by users of the online form.
 These scenarios were provided by Serco.
-The tests ensure that the API generates json requests that matches the well known requests generated during end-to-end testing with Serco.
+The tests ensure that the API generates json requests that match the well known requests generated during end-to-end testing with Serco.

 ## Environment